Near Valley Springs in Calaveras County, California — The American West (Pacific Coastal)

 Erected 1949 by The California Centennials Commission.
 Based furnished by Paloma Community Club, September 5, 1949.
 (Marker Number 295.)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Double Springs (approx. 3.6 miles away); a different marker also named Double Springs (approx. 4.1 miles away); Calaveras County Courthouse and Leger Hotel (approx. 4.2 miles away); Mokelumne Hill (approx. 4.2 miles away); Emily Peek's Saloon (approx. 4.2 miles away); a different marker also named Mokelumne Hill (approx. 4.2 miles away); Chili Gulch (approx. 4˝ miles away); Pioneer Cemetery (approx. 4.7 miles away).
+Double Springs (approx. 3.6 miles away); a different marker also named Double Springs (approx. 4.1 miles away); Calaveras County Courthouse and Leger Hotel (approx. 4.2 miles away); Mokelumne Hill (approx. 4.2 miles away); Emily Peek's Saloon Mokelumne Hill (approx. 4.2 miles away); Chili Gulch (approx. 4½ miles away); California Pioneers Reinterred from Poverty Bar Cemetery (approx. 4.7 miles away).

 The town was originally named Fosteria for the original owner of the land, Benjamin Franklin Foster.